mlorenzofr/layered-zero-trust/docs/supply-chain.md

     - openshift-pipelines
     ```

-* `clusterGroup.subscriptions`.
-Create the subscriptions for the components operators.
+* In the `clusterGroup.subscriptions` section, create the subscriptions for the components operators by uncommenting the following:

     ```shell
     openshift-pipelines: